Series / Top Gear

 - Top Gear France debuted in 2015, complete with "Le Stig."

 - An unofficial German equivalent called D Motor, which featured frequent Top Gear Sixth Ranger guest (and now a co-presenter of the new series under Evans) Sabine Schmitz among its hosts.

 To add a frequently asked question, it has nothing to do with the driving game series on the SNES

 series for Xbox.
 There was enough confusion about this that the BBC sued Kemco, the publishers of that game (which is called Top Racer

 in Japan).
 The Beeb holds copyright to the title several times over; the original use of the show name was way back in 1967 with the birth of Radio One.
 Left-field DJ John Peel

 presented Top Gear with John Peel

-that showcased the very best in avant-garde music, with comedy interludes from the sort of people who later became Monty Python
+, which showcased the very best in avant-garde music, with comedy interludes from the sort of people who later became Monty Python

-and the The Bonzo Dog Band
+and The Bonzo Dog Band